 The SCCSG at Princeton University is a multi-disciplined research group addressing the sustainability challenge via two important technologies:

-Recent publication - "Uncovering the True Atomic Structure of Disordered Materials: The Structure of a Hydrated Amorphous Magnesium Carbonate (MgCO3⋅3D2O)" is available as a Just Accepted Manuscript in Chemistry of Materials.
+Recent publication - "Uncovering the True Atomic Structure of Disordered Materials: The Structure of a Hydrated Amorphous Magnesium Carbonate (MgCO3⋅3D2O)" is available in Chemistry of Materials.

 November 2013 - Welcome Dr. Antoine Morandeau.
 Antoine is a postdoc in the group and joins us from Ifsttar and Unité de Recherche Navier (Université Paris Est Marne la Vallée) where he recently completed his PhD.
 Congratulations and welcome.